drewdii/the-menu-bot/README.md

 <!-- TITLE - and quick description -->
 # WHAT IS THIS?
 WELCOME!
-This a simple bot written in **python** for querying my personal systems, setups, tools, etc.
+This a simple bot written in **python** for querying my personal workflows, systems, and setups.

 ---